techjay-c/tp/docs/DeveloperGuide.md

 ##### Feature Considerations

-Validity checks are performed to ensure that the `DENTIST_ID` or `PATIENT_ID` are valid and that they type of ID to filter by is clearly stated.
+Validation checks are performed to ensure that the `DENTIST_ID` or `PATIENT_ID` is valid and is clearly stated.
-Otherwise, user would receive an error message that guides them to input the right command and details.
+Otherwise, the user would receive an error message that prompts them to input the correct command and details.

-If no appointments with the specific dentist or patient are found in ToothTracker, it should be clearly communicated to the user instead of just displaying an empty list.
-A message stating that no appointments with the specified `DENTIST_ID` or `PATIENT_ID` are found would be displayed to the user.
+If no appointments with the specified dentist or patient are found in ToothTracker, it should be clearly communicated to the user instead of just displaying an empty list.
+A message stating that no appointments are found with the specified `DENTIST_ID` or `PATIENT_ID` should be displayed to the user.

 ### Treatment Features